CITE Collegiate Traffic Bowl

 The Traffic Bowl is a competition amongst ITE student chapters, similar to the TV game shows such as the College Bowl or Jeopardy, but with transportation planning and engineering topics for the clues, questions, and answers.
 In order to reach the Traffic Bowl Grand Championship teams must compete in an ITE District traffic bowl.
 Three members and an alternate of each District’s winning team will be given a travel grant and a complimentary registration to attend the ITE Annual Meeting where they will then compete in the annual Grand Championship.
 The team who wins the Grand Championship will receive $2,000 (US).

-Currently, CITE is requesting volunteers to participate on the Traffic Bowl District Committee to assist with both organizational duties as well as developing the series of Traffic Bowl questions for our upcoming competitions.
+CITE is always interested in volunteers to participate on the Traffic Bowl District Committee to assist with both organizational duties as well as developing the series of Traffic Bowl questions for our upcoming competitions.
 If you are interesting in participating on this Committee, or have other Traffic Bowl-related questions, please contact:

 For further information, please, click here: